 Durham received her bachelor’s and master’s degrees from Southwest Missouri State University and her doctorate from the University of Kansas in higher education administration.

 Emily is the assistant to Diane Goddard and Linda Luckey.
 She joined the staff in the Provost’s Office in 2007 and previously worked in the College of Liberal Arts & Sciences Dean’s Office since 2002.
 Before coming to KU she was a paralegal for an amusement park and also worked in a law office.

-Before joining the Office of the Provost in 2008, she served for 6 years in the Office of the Vice Provost for Information Services as coordinator of information technology policy and planning, where she developed and educated users on information technology policy for the university community.
-Jenny has presented nationally on topics including information security, records management, and policy development, as well as leadership, ethics, organizational and professional development, effective teams, and working from your strengths.
+Jenny Mehmedovic is associate director of the Center for Faculty Development & Mentoring at The University of Kansas.
+Jenny is an experienced facilitator with more than 20 years in higher education.
+In her work, Jenny seeks to foster faculty and academic leadership development and the creation of inclusive work environments.
+Her current professional focus is on building peer mentoring networks and other active learning opportunities for a variety of faculty audiences.
+Jenny has presented nationally on topics including leadership, organizational change, organizational and professional development, effective teams, and working from your strengths.
 She provides professional facilitation upon request to groups engaged in strategic planning, team building, and process improvement.
-Jenny has also been employed at KU in the Office of Institutional Research and Planning, and has held an internal audit position with Sprint.
-Jenny is a member of the EDUCAUSE Connect 2015 Program Committee and served as a faculty member of the EDUCAUSE Management Institute from 2009-2012.
-A 2005 Frye Leadership Institute Fellow, Jenny has bachelor's degrees in anthropology and Spanish and a master's degree in business administration.
+Jenny is an active member of the Community of Practice for Faculty Affairs Professionals.
+She formerly served as a member of the EDUCAUSE Connect 2015 Program Committee, as a faculty member of the EDUCAUSE Management Institute from 2009-2012, and is a 2005 Frye Leadership Institute Fellow.
+Jenny has bachelor's degrees in anthropology and Spanish and a master's degree in business administration.